Cerebral Palsy and Traumatic Brain Injury

 Traumatic Brain Injuries and Brain Damage Causes

-Although it’s a rare occurrence, when a traumatic brain injury occurs during the birthing process, it’s often tied back to medical negligence and medical mistakes.
+Although it’s a rare occurrence, when a traumatic brain injury occurs during the birthing process, it’s often linked to medical negligence and medical mistakes.
 For example, a physician using birth-assisting tools such as forceps or a vacuum extraction tool may use too much force or use the tool improperly, causing significant damage to the infant’s head.

 Brain damage can occur due to: